postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 ### Specifying variable detail

 You can add and edit variables at any time.
 All you need to include for a new variable is a name.
-You can choose to supply an initial value, but you can also set it later, including from scripts.
+You can choose to supply an initial value, but you can also set it later, including from [scripts](https://learning.postman.com/docs/writing-scripts/intro-to-scripts/).
 Use the checkbox to the left of a variable to activate or deactivate a variable.

 Initial values are shared when you share a collection or environment.
 Current values are local and not synced or shared.
 See [Sharing and persisting data](#sharing-and-persisting-data) for more on local versus synced variables.

 ## Using variables

 You can use double curly braces to reference variables throughout Postman.
-For example, to reference a variable named "username" in your request auth settings, you would use the following syntax with double curly braces around the name:
+For example, to reference a variable named "username" in your request authorization settings, you would use the following syntax with double curly braces around the name:

 ```js
 {{username}}